A look at high-profile police-related deaths of US blacks

 LAQUAN MCDONALD

-Chicago Police Officer Jason Van Dyke was charged with first-degree murder in November 2015, on the same day that the city, under a judge’s orders, released dashcam video showing McDonald, a 17-year-old man, being shot 16 times on Oct.
+Chicago police officer Jason Van Dyke was charged with first-degree murder in November 2015, on the same day that the city, under a judge’s orders, released dashcam video showing 17-year-old McDonald being shot 16 times on Oct.
 20, 2014.
 Van Dyke, who is white, has pleaded not guilty.
 The video prompted local and federal investigations.
 The Justice Department determined in January that Chicago police have a long history of civil rights violations and excessive force.
-The Chicago Police Department has since released a new use-of-force policy that requires officers undergo de-escalation training and imposes stricter rules on when they can fire their weapons at fleeing suspects.
+The Chicago Police Department has since released a new use-of-force policy that requires officers to undergo de-escalation training and imposes stricter rules on when they can fire their weapons at fleeing suspects.

 ERIC GARNER